Rancho-zhao/FOTS/README.md

 ## Installation

-To install dependencies: `pip install -r mlp_calib/requirements.txt`
+To install dependencies: `pip install -r requirements.txt`

 ## Optical Calibration (optional)
 1. MLP Calib: Connect a GelSight/DIGIT sensor, and collect ~50 tactile images of a sphere indenter on different locations.